ColdLikeSun/InstaAI/README.md

 # InstaAI

+#Step-By-Step MVP Approach
  1- Make API endpoint with the choosen instagram account to retrieve all the followings accounts. <br />
- 2- Custumize our own API endpoint using hugging face (open source AI model) to receive all the followings accounts/page from the instagramm. <br />
+ 2- Custumize our own API endpoint using hugging face (open source AI model) to receive all the followings accounts/page from the choosen instagram account. <br />
  3- Send to the API AI Model the data received and handled on step 1 to process all the information. <br />
  4- Return to the user 2 types of results - short and long answer about the instagram page requeste. <br />